devassistant/c2s-api/api/run.md

 }
 ```

-The log message always contains all properties shown in the example.
-The
+The log object always contains all properties shown in the example.
+The logging
-logging messages fall into the standard four levels of logging: `debug`,
+messages fall into the standard four levels of logging: `debug`, `info`,
-`info`, `warning`, and `error`, and each message is accompanied by its run ID.
+`warning`, and `error`, and each message is accompanied by its run ID.

 # Reply (Run Finished)